HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 If your teen is an athlete, he or she may need an additional snack or a 4th meal.

-5 Bad Eating Habits in Teenagers
+5 Common and Unhealthy Eating Habits in Teens

 1. Skipping Breakfast